AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Proposed Approach

 \subsection{Adaptive $K$-best Loss}

-Viterbi decoding algorithm is a dynamic programming technique to find the most possible path with only linear complexity \citep{viterbi1967error}, thus it could be used to predict a path for an input based on the parameters provided by the NER model. $K$-best Viterbi decoding extends the original algorithm to extract the top-$K$ paths with the highest probabilities \citep{huang2005better}.
+Viterbi decoding algorithm is a dynamic programming technique to find the most possible path with only linear complexity, thus it could be used to predict a path for an input based on the parameters provided by the NER model. $K$-best Viterbi decoding \cite{huang2005better} extends the original Viterbi decoding algorithm to extract the top-$K$ paths with the highest probabilities.
 In the incomplete data, the gold path is unknown.
 We hypothesize it is very likely to be the same with or close to one of the top-$K$ paths.
-Actually, we test the hypothesis on CoNLL-2003 dataset and the gold path coverage percentage by top-5 paths is $66.4\%$ (we regard $70\%$ overlap with one of the top-$5$ paths decoded by $K$-best Viterbi algorithm as a successful cover).
-This inspires us to introduce an auxiliary $K$-best loss component.
-It helps the model focus on a smaller yet promising region.
-Weight is added to balance the weighted CRF loss and the auxiliary loss, and thus we modify \eqref{loss weighted} into:

-where $K_\wv(\xv)$ represents the top-$K$ paths with highest probabilities decoded by constrained $K$-best Viterbi algorithm with parameters $\wv$, and $\lambda$ is an adaptive weight coefficient.
+This inspires us to introduce an auxiliary $K$-best loss component to help the model focus on a smaller yet promising region.
+Weight is added to balance the weighted CRF loss and the auxiliary loss, and thus we modify \eqref{loss weighted} into: where $K_\wv(\xv)$ represents the top-$K$ paths decoded by constrained $K$-best Viterbi algorithm\footnote{The constrained decoding ensures the resulting complete paths are compatible with the incomplete annotations.} with parameters $\wv$, and $\lambda$ is an adaptive weight coefficient.